dustinpfister/blog_posts/_posts/threejs-materials.md

 ### 2.6 - Mesh Standard Material

 The [standard material](/2021/04/27/threejs-standard-material/) might be the best option for most surfaces if a more realistic rather than speedy rendering is desired when it comes to doing something with light.
-The standard material will also work with a wide range of various texture maps, and is somewhat of an industry standard, thus the name.
+The standard material will also work with a wide range of various texture maps, and is somewhat of an industry standard, thus the name standard material.
+I tend to like to go with this material as it is generally a great all around material that results in a decent look when it comes to working on a final result.

 Unlike the phong material this material does not support specular highlights, but it would appear that is the only feature lost of interest compared to phong.